Symmetric key attestation

 Symmetric key attestation with the Device Provisioning Service is performed using the same security tokens supported by IoT hubs to identify devices.
 These security tokens are Shared Access Signature (SAS) tokens.

 SAS tokens have a hashed signature that is created using the symmetric key.
-The signature is recreated by the Device Provisioning Service to verify whether a security token presented during attestation is authentic or not.
+The Device Provisioning Service recreates the signature to verify whether or not a security token presented during attestation is authentic.

 SAS tokens have the following form: